-Location Annual Increase Ratio (102-39)
+Location Annual Increase Ratio

-All Company 1.32 to 1

-U.S. 1.05 to 1
+U.S. 57 to 1

-Canada 1.03 to 1
+Canada 1 to 2

-U.K. 5.94 to 1
+U.K. 1 to 160

-Employee annual total compensation, for purposes of this calculation, includes base salary, actual bonus paid and total target fair value of all annual long-term incentives, covering fiscal years 2017 and 2018.

-Due to the variability of the annual earnings for our hourly workforce and our performance-based compensation, the annual total compensation ratios can differ significantly from year to year.
+Employee annual total compensation, for purposes of this calculation, includes base salary, actual bonus paid and total target fair value of all annual long-term incentives from the prior and current reporting periods.
+Due to the variability of the annual earnings for our hourly workforce and our performance-based compensation, the annual total compensation ratios can differ significantly from year-to-year.